goformarty/ttt-angular/README.md

     so that whether I won or not.

     As a player,
+    I want to restart game as soon as it’s over, so that I can choose to play again.

+     ** As a player,
     I want to see the score board, so that I can know how many points I have.

-    As a player,
+    ** As a player,
     I want the score board to update automatically after each game, so that I know how many points I have.

-    As a player,
-    I want the game to restart as soon as it’s over, so that I can choose to play again.
+---

+## What can be added:

+- score board;
+- player vs computer

 ---

 ## Local setup